-Butch currently works from his studio in Colorado but is grateful for his time in Los Angeles as a full time actor.
+Butch currently works from his underground studio (think NORAD) in Colorado but is grateful for his time in Los Angeles as a full time actor.
 When he and his wife Betty started having kids in LA, the wide open spaces of Colorado were calling and he hasn't looked back since.

 The McCain Brothers hosted a TV show in Oklahoma City for 12 years making the occasional appearance on Network Soap Operas (General Hospital, All My Children and Loving) and National Morning Shows.
 Butch even did the weather for Good Morning America.